What is Our Voice, Our College?

 BPCSU have developed the new system to attempt to make the process of feedback more relevant to you.
 These sessions will be predominately delivered by Personal Development Tutors (PDTs) and where there is no PDT, the session will be delivered by academic staff in order to ensure that you are given the opportunity to share your own views.
 There is an interactive 45-minute session that has been delivered and within this, you are given the opportunity to give feedback in small groups and individually.
 The cross-college topics and themes will then be taken forward by BPCSU, through college wide student led focus groups.

-The upcoming weeks are:
+The upcoming week is:

 26th of April 2021